The Far Country (film): Production

+James Stewart had developed such a rapport with his horse "Pie" that he rode in 17 films including this.
+He was able to get the horse to do something at liberty all by himself when the trainer was not around.
+Shooting on this location, the horse needed to walk from one end of a street to another with no ropes on him or anything.
+Stewart went up to him and whispered in Pie's ear telling him what he needed him to do.
+And 'Pie' did it.

 Reception

-The film was first released in the summer of 1954 throughout the UK.
-It would be released in the US in February 1955.
+The film was first released in the summer of 1954 throughout the UK, and was released in the US in February 1955.

 Stewart took a percentage of the profits.
 In 1955, William Goetz estimated that Stewart had earned $300,000 from the film.